antoinech2/WebISN/README.md

     A little Web project for school using only HTML and CSS.
 It's about the Scorpion TV series.

-      Free of using if you want.
+    Feel free of using it if you want.